On paper, a fully online business model has enormous advantages. You can target a global market, operate 24/7, and have more control over the data.

 - Easy: Nobody wants to have to fill long forms and answer in-depth questionnaires to access a new service these days, whether it’s an online store or to apply for a new debit card.

-- Fast: No long delays to accept an application.
+- Fast: No long delays in accepting an application.
 That means having a clear understanding of the steps required and giving expectations of how long the whole thing should take.

 - Seamless: Lengthy safety measures can put off new customers by creating churn.
 Asking customers to provide additional documents or a selfie, or even to have a video chat conversation in order to complete onboarding can be a barrier for those who want to quickly sign into a banking account.